 1. Jimi Hendrix

-Every single Jimi Hendrix album did incredibly well and every performance had an intense energy that many have tried to mirror.
-His music combined blues and rock with a psychedelic twist that really made it unique.
+Every single Jimi Hendrix album did incredibly well, and every performance had an intense energy that many have tried to mirror.
+His music combined blues and Rock with a psychedelic twist that made it unique.

-Jimi Hendrix is widely regarded as one of the most amazing electric guitarists of all time and he created unique and memorable music that will last for generations to come.
+Jimi Hendrix is widely regarded as one of the most amazing electric guitarists of all time.
+He created unique and memorable music that will last for generations to come.

-Guitar music is never static and thankfully we have fresh talent constantly pushing the boundaries.
-All of the names on this list contributed to the music we listen to today and even though there may be debate over who is the best, we should all definitely agree that we're lucky to have the opportunity to listen to so many great artists.
+Guitar music is never static, and thankfully, we have fresh talent continually pushing the boundaries.
+All of the names on this list contributed to the music we listen to today.
+Even though there may be debate over who is the best.
+We should all definitely agree that 'we're lucky to have the opportunity to listen to so many great artists.